chao1981/Beauty-Product-Recommendation-Engine/README.md

 Beauty3 : because the application will only recommend 3 products (no more overwhelming list of products.
 Yay!!!)

-.ninja : because ninjas are famouse for being very skilled and precise. (and because it's awesome :D)
+.ninja : because ninjas are famous for being very skilled and precise (and because it's awesome :D.)